 Makes 4 servings

 1½ tsp cornstarch

 2 tsp lemon juice

 4 light whole-grain English muffins, toasted

 1. Place artichokes in a microwave-safe bowl.
 Cover and microwave 2 to 3 minutes until warm.

-2. Make the sauce: Combine cornstarch with milk in a jar and shake until cornstarch dissolves.
+2. Make the sauce: Combine cornstarch with milk in a jar, and shake until cornstarch dissolves.
 Pour into a small saucepan and, over medium heat, stir until thick, 3 to 4 minutes.
-Remove from heat and add mustard, lemon juice, and salt and pepper.
+Remove from heat, and add mustard, lemon juice, salt, and pepper.
 Stir until smooth.

 4. Place two English muffin halves on each plate.
 Top each with a layer of spinach leaves, one egg, a few artichoke hearts, a tablespoon of sauce, and a sprinkle of parsley.